-Dan Ashworth, Gareth Southgate and Matt Crocker, discuss the purpose of the England DNA
+Dan Ashworth and Gareth Southgate explain the purpose of the England DNA.

-Our aim is to continually strive to improve our ways of working.
-The content of the England DNA will evolve to reflect the changing trends in the modern game, latest research and new ideas and inputs.
+Aspects of the England DNA will be continually updated and refined to reflect the changing trends in the modern game, the latest research and new ideas and inputs.

 Who we are